lgenesius/smilevege-store-animation/README.md

 # SmileVege Grocery Store Animation Website
 This is an animation website about grocery store.
 This project is for Multimedia subject(COMP7084).
 Finished in December 2019.
+Created using Adobe Animate.

 ## Description
 Description of how to use the application from SmileVege:<br>